rigganni/NYPD-Complaint-Analysis/README.md

 #### Future Improvements

 * Execute Spark code from Airflow
-  * Currently limited by not being to able to call Docker container from another within another
+  * Local Airflow service is running in a container.
+Currently limited by not being to able to call Docker container from another within another container.
+Could create an API (i.e. gunicorn & flask) or just a hook to call `make run_transform_local`.
+  * Out of scope for this project currently